MP assembly bypolls: EC revokes star campaigner status of Kamal Nath | Politics

 He had used the words "mafia" and "milawat khor" against a political rival at a recent campaigning event.
 Last week, the EC had asked Nath not to use words like "item" in campaigning.

 He had used the jibe to hit out at state minister and BJP candidate Imarti Devi at a rally.
-Campaigning is underway for the election to 28 Madhya Pradesh assembly seats on November 3.
+This is not for the first time that the EC has taken such a stern action against political leaders.

+In the last Delhi polls, the EC had removed Union minister Anurag Thakur and local MP Parvesh Verma as star campaigners.
+In the 2019 Lok Sabha elections, UP Chief Minister Yogi Adityanath was barred from campaigning for 48 hours by the poll watchdog.

+The District Magistrate and the Superintendent of Police of Datia were removed by the EC based on a complaint of the Congress recently.
+Datia is one of the seats going for bypoll in Madhya Pradesh on November 3.
+The Election Commission had recently ordered the Madhya Pradesh government to cancel the transfer order of 12 Joint/Deputy Collectors in poll-bound districts of the state with immediate effect.

 ALSO READ